wp-plugins/jonradio-multiple-themes/readme.txt

 1. Push the Enable Theme Drive button at the bottom
 1. Go to the WordPress Admin panel's Appearance menu (left sidebar)
 1. Make your changes to the Theme Options, including Widgets, Sidebars, Menus (see note above about Menus), Background, Header and other Customizations for this alternate Theme (which will appear as if it were the Current Theme)
 1. If you have more than one alternate Theme with Options you wish to change, repeat Steps 4-8 for each alternate Theme
 1. Deactivate the Theme Test Drive plugin
 1. Activate jonradio Multiple Themes
+1. Changes to the Options for the Current Theme can now be made normally, just as you would without either plugin
+1. Both the alternate and Current Themes should now display all Theme options properly when selected through the jonradio Multiple Themes plugin

+= How do I change the Template for a specific Page or Post? =

+For the Current Theme, nothing changes when using this Plugin.
+Select an alternate Template from the drop-down list in the Template field of the Page Attributes section of the Add New Page, Edit Page, Add New Post or Edit Post page of the Admin panels.
+Or the Template field in Quick Edit.

+It is more difficult to change Templates for Pages or Posts defined with this Plugin to use Active Themes that are *not* the Current Theme.
+We hope to build this functionality into this plugin in a future Version.

+Use the Theme Test Drive plugin.
+The jonradio Multiple Themes plugin (i.e. - this plugin) must be Deactivated, and the Theme Test Drive plugin installed and activated, so that each Theme can be selected with the Theme Test Drive plugin, allowing the Theme's Template to be set for each Page or Post using that Theme "as if" it were the Current Theme.

+1. Deactivate jonradio Multiple Themes
+1. Install the Theme Test Drive plugin found at http://wordpress.org/extend/plugins/theme-test-drive/
+1. Activate the Theme Test Drive plugin
+1. Go to Appearance-Theme Test Drive
+1. In the Usage section, select an alternate Theme you will be using with jonradio Multiple Themes
+1. Push the Enable Theme Drive button at the bottom
+1. Go to the WordPress Admin panel's Page or Post menu (left sidebar)
+1. Make your changes to the Template field of each Page and/or Post that has been selected for this alternate Theme AND requires a non-default Template
+1. If you have more than one alternate Theme with Templates you wish to change, repeat Steps 4-8 for each alternate Theme
+1. Deactivate the Theme Test Drive plugin
+1. Activate jonradio Multiple Themes
+1. Changes to the Templates for Pages and Posts using the Current Theme can now be made normally, just as you would without either plugin
+1. Both the alternate and Current Themes should now display all Templates properly when selected through the jonradio Multiple Themes plugin

+= How do I Edit a Theme? =

+WordPress includes a built-in Theme Editor.
+Select Editor in the Admin panel's Appearance menu items on the left sidebar.

+By default, the style.css file of the Current Theme is displayed.
+You can edit other Themes by selecting them in the "Select theme to edit" field and clicking the Select button.

+Alternatively, you can edit any Theme on your own computer.
+If your computer runs Windows, NotePad++ and FileZilla run very well together, using FileZilla's View/Edit feature to provide a Theme Editor with syntax highlighting and other advanced features.

+If one or more of the Active Themes have their own Theme Editor or other type of Theme Options panels, such as Elegant's epanel, please read the next FAQ.

+= How do I use Elegant's epanel? =

+Unfortunately, it is not practical to fully support Paid Themes with this plugin, because that would require buying each Theme.
+Elegant is a paid Theme with a Theme Editor or Theme Options replacement called epanel that only allows changes to the Current Theme.
+As a result, we have not been able to test this solution, but we do believe it should work.

+To make changes to other Active Themes that you will be specifying with this plugin:

+1. Deactivate jonradio Multiple Themes
+1. Install the Theme Test Drive plugin found at http://wordpress.org/extend/plugins/theme-test-drive/
+1. Activate the Theme Test Drive plugin
+1. Go to Appearance-Theme Test Drive
+1. In the Usage section, select an alternate Theme you will be using with jonradio Multiple Themes
+1. Push the Enable Theme Drive button at the bottom
+1. Elegant's epanel will now allow you to change the options of this alternate Theme
+1. If you have more than one alternate Theme with Options you wish to change, repeat Steps 4-8 for each alternate Theme
+1. Deactivate the Theme Test Drive plugin
+1. Activate jonradio Multiple Themes